Bloodborne Pathogen Exposure

 - Flush splashes to the nose, mouth, and skin with water

-- Irrigate eyes with clean water, saline, or sterile irritants
+- Irrigate eyes with clean water or saline

 - Obtain as much demographical data on the source patients as possible